123yxh/Computer-Vision-Programming/README.md

 Three: 3D Reconstruction
 Four: Scene recognition with bag of words

-if you need zhe data, please contact:yxhong360@gmail.com
+if you need the data, please contact: yxhong360@gmail.com, then i will give you in time.